 Wadi El Gemal National Park, meaning Valley of the Camels, is an extensive area of land and coastal water with diverse ecosystems.
 It’s great for bird watching, hiking, and exploring mangrove forests.

-Travel Time: The park is about a 1 to 2-hour drive from Marsa Alam.
+Travel Time: About a 1 to 2-hour drive from Marsa Alam

 Travel Tip: Join a guided safari to learn more about the park’s unique flora and fauna.